megha2601/Code_Clause_ImageBackground_Remover/README.md

 # Code_Clause_ImageBackground_Remover
-Created with CodeSandbox : A CodeClause Internship Project [Click here](https://megha2601.github.io/Code_Clause_ImageBackground_Remover/) to see the project in live mode.
+Created with CodeSandbox : A CodeClause Internship Project.

+[Click here](https://megha2601.github.io/Code_Clause_ImageBackground_Remover/) to see the project in live mode.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).